< < -Back To Index (By State)

 Russ Cohen is a naturalist and food enthusiast.
 His love for wild edible plants started way back when he was in high school.
 Foraging walks and classes are being conducted by Russ Cohen in most parts of New England.
 He authored the book Wild Plants I Have Known…and Eaten.

 - Contact: firstname.lastname@example.org

 3. The 3 Foragers

 The 3 Foragers are Robert, Karen, and Gillian.
-These 3 are originally from Norwich, CT.
-However, since CT coast is mostly private, they went to Rhode Island to do coastal edible foraging.
+These three are originally from Norwich, CT.
+However, since the CT coast is mostly private, they went to Rhode Island to do coastal edible foraging.
 The 3 Foragers conduct talks and classes about foraging wild food, eating weeds, wild edible plants, fungi, wild mushrooms and sometimes eating invasive plants.

 - More information: http://the3foragers.blogspot.com/2017/05/late-spring-seashore-foraging.html

 - Contact: email@example.com

 - Social Media: https://www.facebook.com/The-3-Foragers-118852208201771/